ionic-team/capacitor-site/docs-md/basics/workflow.md

 ## 2. Copy your Web Assets

-When you are ready to run your app natively on a device or in a simulator, copy your built web assets using
+When you are ready to run your app natively on a device or in a simulator, copy your built web assets using:

 ```bash
 npx cap copy